kkanshul/Hide-and-Seek/README.md

 ## Contact
-Please contact at krsingh@ucdavis.edu for the doubts.
+Please contact krsingh@ucdavis.edu for any questions.